A quarterly business review (QBR) might not be the most glamorous part of the job. But it’s definitely one of the most essential.

 Mixmax lets you:

-• Create QBR templates directly in the app and include it in a sequence.
+- Create QBR templates directly in the app and include them in a sequence.

-• Add your calendar availability directly in the email, making as easy as just clicking a button for your customers to book the QBR meeting with you (eliminating the dreaded back-and-forth scheduling dance).
+- Add your calendar availability directly in the email, making it as easy as just clicking a button for your existing customers to book the QBR meeting with you (eliminating the dreaded back-and-forth scheduling dance).

 Fun fact: One of our very own customers, Insightly, was able to source nearly $1M in upsell pipeline per quarter thanks to Mixmax: “With Mixmax, we went from sourcing $100k in upsell pipeline per quarter to nearly $1 million per quarter.
 Within a couple of quarters, we’ll be sourcing over a million dollars of upsell pipeline for our sales team to pursue from the CS team,” said Senior Director of Customer Success, Luke Via.